Strategy

 What to Look for in an SEO Consultant

 In 2026, any consultant who only focuses on traditional Google rankings is operating with an incomplete playbook.
-Look for consultants who can demonstrate knowledge of AI search optimization, including how to get content cited in Google AI Overviews, ChatGPT, and Perplexity.
+Look for consultants who can demonstrate knowledge of AI search optimization, including how to get content cited in Google AI Overviews and other AI search platforms.
 Ask them to explain their approach to AI search, and listen for specifics rather than vague promises.

 Technical SEO remains the foundation.
 A good consultant should be able to conduct a thorough technical audit, identify issues affecting crawlability and indexation, and implement fixes that improve both traditional and AI search performance.
 Ask about their experience with Core Web Vitals, structured data implementation, and site architecture optimization.